← Back to blog

 eBay listing title best practices come down to one mechanical truth: your title is the single highest-impact asset in your listing.
 It decides whether Cassini surfaces you, whether a mobile shopper taps through, and whether the buyer trusts the result enough to scroll the gallery.
 Yet most dropshippers treat the title field like a junk drawer — brand, color, size, two filler adjectives, done.

 Cassini reads titles algorithmically.
 Buyers read them in 1.2 seconds on a 5-inch screen.
-The two audiences want different things, and a title that wins both is a craftable, repeatable artefact — not a guess.
-This guide to eBay listing title best practices breaks down the 80-character formula we use across thousands of Ecomli-managed listings, plus the seven mistakes that quietly tank CTR even when keywords look fine.
+The two audiences want different things, and a title that wins both is a craftable, repeatable artifact — not a guess.
+This guide to eBay listing title best practices breaks down the 80-character formula we use across thousands of listings managed with Ecomli — an AI-powered dropshipping automation platform for eBay sellers — plus the seven mistakes that quietly tank CTR even when keywords look fine.
 For the underlying platform rules, see eBay's own listing best practices documentation.

 The 80-character rule (and why short titles cost you sales)